 Director of Graduate Research Ethics Programs

-Jason's responsibilities include overseeing the RCR Academic Policy for Doctoral Students and the RCR Academic Policy for Master’s Thesis Students, teaching RCR courses for graduate students, hosting RCR workshops, and maintaining the RCR website.
+Dr. Borenstein's responsibilities include overseeing the RCR Academic Policy for Doctoral Students and the RCR Academic Policy for Master’s Thesis Students, teaching RCR courses for graduate students, and hosting RCR workshops.

 Administrator of the RCR Program